Satyam7166-tech/AiForAll/README.md

 # AiForALL: A Lawyer for all with AI on call..

-**Developed by:** Nidin A, Sneha S, Shebin Kurin Thomas, and Satyam Gupta.
+**Developed by:** Satyam Gupta, Sneha S, Shebin Kurin Thomas, and Nidin A.

 ## Introduction